| #CanadaFacts

 Who are Quebec’s top trade partners?

-In 2024, the value of goods Quebec exchanged with its international trade partners totaled almost $226.7 billion, up about 3 percent or $6.5 billion from $220.2 billion the year before.
-The United States made up 55% of Quebec’s total international merchandise trade in that year, 7.7 times more than China, its second-largest trade partner.
+In 2024, the value of goods Quebec exchanged with its international trade partners totaled almost $226.7 billion.
+The United States accounted for 55% of Quebec’s international merchandise trade.

 What is the median household income in Canada?